CRC1415/pyelabdata/README.md

                       unit: str=None, units=None, description: str=None,
                       groupname: str=None,
                       readonly: bool=False, required: bool=False,
+                      position: int = None, options: list = None,
                       expid: int=None):
 ```
 Create a new extra field with the name `fieldname` of type `fieldtype`
-(possible values: text, number, date, time, datetime; the default
-type is `text`) containing the value of `value`.
+(possible values: text, number, date, time, datetime, selection, checkbox; the default type is `text`) containing the value of `value`.
 If the field already exists, only the value will be updated
 (all other parameters are ignored in this case).
 You can define a list of possible units in the
 parameter `units` and specify the default unit in `unit`.
 The extra field may be assigned to an extra field group with name
 `groupname`; if the group doesn't exist, it will be created.
-`readonly` and `required` control the respective property of the
+The `readonly` and `required` control the respective property of the
 extra field.
+The `position` adjusts the order of appearance in the group `groupname`.
 Depending on `fieldtype`, `value` will automatically be converted
 to string using appropriate functions (e.g. datetime.isoformat).
+In the case of `fieldtype='selection'`, the `options` provide a list of defined values; if `value` is not a member of `options` it will be added to the default list.
+In the case of `fieldtype='checkbox'` the `value` must be either `on` or `off`.
 The parameter `expid` is optional and has the same meaning as in
 `get_table_data()`.